Blocsport-one/nfts/README.md

-# ERC1155 NFT Smart Contract
+# Blocsport.One NFT Smart Contracts

 ## Always use the correct contract addresses (old contract for nftdeals.io)